Team Survival Games for Workplace Teambuilding - HRDQ

 New Teams Can Break the Ice with Marooned

 Marooned presents a classic team-building scenario.
 Participants are stranded on an island when they don’t make it back on the cruise ship on time, so they must collaborate to survive and escape.
-Marooned is an excellent training tool for any team, and it's particularly effective as an exercise for newly formed teams, groups that have been assigned to a new project, or as an icebreaker game.
+Marooned is an excellent training tool for any team, particularly for newly formed teams, groups assigned to a new project, or as an icebreaker game.

-In this simulation, participants are challenged to rank four immediate response alternatives and 10 daypack items in order of priority – first as individuals and then a second time as a team.
-Participants compare their team scores to the best individual score and expert rationale to determine if synergy was achieved.
+In this simulation, participants are challenged to rank four immediate response alternatives and 10 daypack items in order of priority – first individually and then as a team.
+Participants compare their team scores with the best individual score and the expert rationale to determine whether synergy was achieved.

-The exercise also includes an introduction to the three elements of synergy, a five-step problem-solving technique, and four critical group maintenance skills.
+The exercise introduces synergy’s three elements, a five-step problem-solving process, and four group maintenance skills.

 Marooned - HRDQ